Waterloo Product Liability Attorneys

 Every year in America, countless people are hurt by defective products they thought were safe.
 While defective products can cause relatively minor injuries, these injuries can also be life-changing and, in some cases, fatal.

 At Ball, Kirk & Holm, P.C., we help people hurt by defective products seek fair compensation by bringing product liability lawsuits against negligent manufacturers and other liable parties.
 We handle a wide range of dangerous and defective product matters, from cases involving defective toys and children’s car seats to defective vehicle design or auto parts.
 Our experienced Waterloo product liability lawyers also take cases related to drug recalls and defective medical devices, and we have the resources needed to help people injured by defective products in commercial settings.
 These cases often include dangerous farm equipment, mechanical equipment, factory machinery, and power tools.

-If you were injured by a defective product, reach out to our team today to learn how we can help.
+If you were injured by a defective product in Iowa City or Waterloo, reach out to our team today to learn how we can help.
 Call (319) 220-0416 for a free and confidential consultation.

 How Products Can Be Defective

 People usually trust that the products they use have been tested and are safe, but there are many ways in which products can be defective.

 Generally speaking, product defects fall into one of the following categories: